lbl-srg/soep/doc-design/source/index.rst

 .. only:: html

-   The Spawn of EnergyPlus, called SOEP, is a next-generation simulation engine, for building and control energy systems.
+   Spawn of EnergyPlus, called SOEP, is a next-generation simulation engine, for building and control energy systems.
    SOEP will combine